lupyuen/lupyuen.github.io/src/book.md

 # SPI on BL602

-How we call the __BL602 / BL604 SPI HAL__ to access SPI Sensors, Displays and Network Transceivers.
+How we call the BL602 / BL604 __SPI Functions__ to access SPI Sensors, Displays and Network Transceivers.

 For __Apache NuttX OS__